 Cycling Sunglasses

 If you need a pair of glasses specifically for biking — whether on the road or the trail — there are a few additional considerations beyond what you might require for other sports.
-Because you'll have more wind in your face than many other sports, added coverage is usually a plus for cycling shades.
+Because you'll have more wind in your face than in many other sports, added coverage is usually a plus for cycling shades.
 Look for this not just in the size of the lenses, but also their curvature and shape — particularly on the outsides of the lenses and in the center, between your eyes.
-When considering a close-fitting pair with large lenses, make sure they have an anti-fog coating.
+When considering a close-fitting pair with large lenses, ensure they have an anti-fog coating.
 Without this added layer, a goggle-like fit will likely start fogging as you sweat your way through your ride.

 Added coverage is a must for wind and dust protection while biking.